grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 {{< docs/ignore >}}

-Advance your skills by exploring [alert instances and notification routing](http://grafana.com/tutorials/alerting-get-started-pt2/) in Part 2 of your learning journey.
+In [Get started with Grafana Alerting - Part 2](http://grafana.com/tutorials/alerting-get-started-pt2/) you can advance your skills by exploring alert instances and notification routing.

 {{< /docs/ignore >}}